what does istg mean in text

 Western Culture

-In the United States, Canada, and the UK, ISTG is heavily connected to:
+In the United States, Canada, and the UK, ISTG is extremely common among younger internet users.

 Asian Culture

-In many Asian countries, English internet slang is often mixed with local languages.
+In many Asian countries, English slang spreads mainly through:

 • K-pop fandoms